 Feste observes.
 He’s the wallflower at the party who can sense what’s really going on between the people on the dance floor.
-He is the guy with the guitar in the corner who people can always ask for a song.
+He is the guy with the guitar in the corner who people can always ask to bust out a tune.
 Everyone loves him for his humor, his playfulness, and his music.
-However, he doesn’t have any intimate connection with anyone specific in the show.
-He floats around from place to place, entertaining and playing as called for.
-Once he plays “Come Away, Death” for Orsino, Orsino doesn’t keep him around to connect with him over his troubles.
-He sends Feste away.
-Feste even advises Orsino not to drown too deep in his own emotions (“the melancholy god protect thee”).
-He is witness to the budding romance between Sir Toby and Maria.
-He has some intuitive knowledge of what is happening between Cesario and Olivia, and possibly even between Cesario and Orsino.
+However, no one else in the play looks to intimately connect with him.
+He floats around from place to place, entertaining and playing by request.
+Once he plays “Come Away, Death” for Orsino, Orsino sends Feste away.
+He doesn’t keep the fool around to connect over his troubles (though Feste warns Orsino not to drown in his own emotions – “the melancholy god protect thee”).
+He witnesses the budding romance between Sir Toby and Maria, seems to know what is happening between Cesario and Olivia, and may even notice the connection between Cesario and Orsino.
+He may also know that Cesario is a woman (“Now Jove, in his next commodity of hair, send thee a beard!”).
 It is easy for a director to turn him into an omniscient character (“Foolery, sir, does walk about the orb like the sun, it shines every where.”) and they often do.

 But when I came to man’s estate

 With hey, ho, the wind and the rain

 ‘Gainst knaves and thieves men shut their gates

 For the rain it raineth every day

 Most of the verses are in this vein.
 Constant rejection, constant failure…

 But he bounces back.
 He isn’t defeated.
 He is resilient.